Diagrammatics-Web/hpg-lib/README.md

 - *[ ] conversion routine from stacked box picture to graph
 - [ ] conversion from alternating sign matrices (these matrices and plane partitions are already implemented in sage)
 - *[ ] translation from conventional plabic graph
-- [ ] proper labelings
+- *[ ] proper labelings
     - s.t. around each internal vertex, the numbers 1-4 appear once each
     - this is already implemented in Dr. Swanson’s research code for smaller webs
 - *[ ] tagging vertices with edge starting point
-- [ ] ability to get dual graph
+- [x] ability to get dual graph
 - *[ ] permutations of the boundary vertices — trouble is this model is very unstructured, so may not be interesting enough to warrant implementing
 - *[ ] symmetrized six-vertex pictures: convert to plabic, partial convert from plabic in contracted case
-- [ ] tags
 - *[ ] Chris Fraser 2-column case
 - *[ ] uncrossing rules, other reduction rules, formal sums of webs
 - *[ ] separation labeling

 ## Ordering of TODOs
-1. [x] compute plannar dual
-    - [ ] make sure this can only be done once
-    - [ ] make sure trips stopped when calculating planar dual
-2. [x] undo feature
-    - [ ] change to be stack-based
+4. [ ] Cayley transform from circular graph to graph with flat "boundary"
-3. [x] fix edges not created properly
-4. [ ] fix how hourglass edges and k-hg edges not created properly
-5. [ ] proper labelings
-6. [ ] algorithm for applying rules to the linear order style and converting to a circular style of graph
+5. [ ] algorithm for applying rules to the linear order style and converting to a circular style of graph
+6. [ ] conversion from alternating sign matrics
+7. [ ] conversion from plane partitions